ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 257. ### After dividing a dataset into training and testing sets, you configure the algorithm to be Two-Class Boosted Decision Tree.
      You are preparing to ascertain the Area Under the Curve (AUC).
-     Which of the following is a sequential combination of the models required to achieve your goal?
+     Which sequential combination of the models required to achieve your goal?

      Train, Score, Evaluate.